2024

 • Turning standard milestones into checkpoints where workers collect performance-based points for rewards later on.

-• Introducing challenges, ‘quests,’ and leaderboards into operations creates a game-like experience for employees.
+• Introducing challenges, ‘quests,’ and leaderboards into operations create a game-like experience for employees.

 • Assisting struggling workers.
-This can be in the form of a refresher course or masterclass in the employee’s particular line of work.
+This can be a refresher course or masterclass in the employee’s particular line of work.

 These activities can encourage competition at various points of the product life cycle, resulting in a better product.
 And, of course, it will keep employees engaged.